 - Basic Biology (BIO115)

-My laboratory examines skeletal muscle and muscle physiology using electrophysiology, pharmacology, biochemistry, and optics.
-We are currently working on muscle dysfunction in Huntington's disease and purniergic signaling.
+My laboratory examines neuromuscular and skeletal muscle physiology using electrophysiology, muscle force measurements, pharmacology, biochemistry, and optics.
+We are currently working on muscle dysfunction in Huntington's disease, myotonia, and muscular dystrophy.
 With some outstanding collaborators, our research on individual muscle fibers and molecular mechanisms extends to whole animal behavior and the clinic.
 Collaborators include Drs.
-Robert Talmadge and Andrew Steele of Cal Poly Pomona, Dr. Mark Rich of Wright State University, and Drs Sandra Kostyk and Miriam Freimer of the Ohio State University Movement Disorders Division.
+Mark Rich, Ulas Sunar, and Hong-Mei Ren of Wright State University, Dr. Robert Talmadge of Cal Poly Pomona, and Dr. Sandra Kostyk of the Ohio State University Movement Disorders Division.

-We always want to hear from students and postdocs interested in the lab.
-Currently, there is an opening for a postodoctoral scholar.
+We always want to hear from students interested in the lab.

 - Ahmad Khedraki**, Eric J. Reed**, Shannon H. Romer, Qingbo Wang, William Romine, Mark M. Rich, Robert J. Talmadge, and Andrew A. Voss (corr auth).
 Depressed Synaptic Transmission and Reduced Vesicle Release Sites in Huntington's Disease Neuromuscular Junctions.
 Journal of Neuroscience.
 2017 Aug 23, 37(34):8077-91.